gadreysophie/VV-ISTIC-TP1/sujet.md

 #### Did it help improving the original formal specification of the language?

+The study is the first mechanised formalisation of the complete WebAssembly core language.
+It help improving the original formal specification of the langage.

 #### What other artifacts were derived from this mechanized specification?

-An executable type checker was created using Isabelle.
+An executable type checker was created using Isabelle as so as a executable interpreter.

 #### How did the author verify the specification?

+The executable interpreter was verified and all core language conformance tests passed.
+However, there was no tests on interaction with the host environment.

 #### Does this new specification removes the need for testing?

 Before the article, no proof of soundness has been made.
-With this proof, some errors were detected.
+With this proof, some errors were detected and fixed.